 The most important influence on human resource is the country in which a facility is located.
 This causes an increase on the demands of human resource.
 In identifying the human resource requirement for Wal-Mart’s business activities in India, one has to be aware of the socio-cultural environment in which Wal-Mart will be operating.
 It is therefore important for the organization to recruit managers who are culturally sensitive and who can adapt easily to the culture of the host country.

-It is envisaged that cross cultural, technical and language training programs will be required.
+It is envisaged that cross cultural, technical, and language training programs will be required.
 This will necessitate the recruitment of professionals both from within India and also from the parent company.
 Additionally, the recruitment of employees who are bilingual will be encouraged (wps.prenhall.com, 2012).

 Module 10 – MANAGING INTERNATIONAL FINANCIAL AND BUSINESS RISKS